char-jlwu/yelp_project/README.md

 1. Create a Dataset and table(s) in BigQuery which is read directly from the CSV(s) from the previous step.
 2. Handling the column name, format, string characters or marks using SQL in BigQuery.
 3. Pass the BigQuery table(s) to Data Analyst.
-Different format as requested.
+Export in format as requested.

 ### Step 3: BigQuery >> Tableau (for data visualization)